 3. Operation planning

 Ecommerce operations starts with warehousing.
-You have to make decisions on where to best store inventory and whether or not you will fulfill orders yourself, rent a warehouse, dropship orders, or partner with a 3PL.
+You have to make decisions on where to best store inventory and whether or not you will fulfil orders yourself, rent a warehouse, dropship orders, or partner with a 3PL.

 There are a couple operational issues that are common in the ecommerce space:

 Not expanding into additional fulfilment centres soon enough